neooffline/lk-maryno-net/README.md

 1. Go to Settings > Devices & Services
 2. Click "Add Integration"
-3. Search for "LK МARYNO.net"
+3. Search for "LK MARINO.net"
-4. Enter your Maryno.net username and password
+4. Enter your Marino.net username and password
 5. Optionally, disable SSL certificate verification if you encounter certificate issues
 6. Click "Submit"

 ### SSL Certificate Issues

 If you encounter SSL certificate verification errors, you can disable SSL verification in the configuration.
 This is common with some ISP portals that use self-signed or incorrectly configured certificates.
 Note that disabling SSL verification reduces security, so only do this if necessary.

+## Testing the Integration

+Before installing in Home Assistant, you can test the API client:

+1. Install dependencies: `pip install aiohttp`
+2. Edit `standalone_debug.py` and replace `your_contract_number` and `your_password` with your actual credentials
+3. Uncomment the last line: `success = asyncio.run(debug_auth())`
+4. Run: `python standalone_debug.py`

+This will show detailed debug information about the authentication process and API access.

 ## Sensors